Housing Matters

 Daily meal options:

-Three of the services, Esther Randall Court, Roseberry Mansions and Charlie Ratchford Court, have a daily meal for residents as part of their service charge.
-When developing a care and support plan it is important to note that calls to support a resident with preparing food are not required at lunchtime for these services.
+Three of the schemes—Esther Randall Court, Roseberry Mansions and Charlie Ratchford Court—include a daily meal for residents as part of the service charge.
+When developing a care and support plan, it is important to note that lunchtime support for meal preparation is not required in these settings.

-The daily meal is a mandatory component of the service charge at Charlie Ratchford Court.
-This should be clearly communicated to residents as it will impact on financial planning and budgeting.
+At Charlie Ratchford Court, the daily meal is a mandatory part of the service charge.
+This must be clearly explained to residents, as it will affect their financial planning and budgeting.

-Mora Burnet House and Gospel Oak Court do not currently have a meal option for residents.
+Mora Burnet House and Gospel Oak Court do not currently offer a meal service for residents.